seatable/seatable-scripts/manual/plugins/common.md

 Arguments

-* value: The value corresponding to the number type column
+* value: the value corresponding to the number column
-* columnData: The data configuration attribute of the corresponding column of the number type column
+* columnData: the data configuration attribute of the corresponding column of the number column

 Example